When the body enters a state of panic, uncontrolled quick breathing is a common occurrence.

 Blood Constriction and Hyperventilation

-What happens on the internal level is vasoconstriction which is caused by the reduction of carbon dioxide in the arteries connected to the heart.
-Because there is a shortage of carbon dioxide in the bloodstream, the partial pressure of it decreases and sends your body into respiratory alkalosis.
+What happens on the internal level is vasoconstriction, which is caused by the reduction of carbon dioxide in the arteries connected to the heart.
+Because there is a shortage of carbon dioxide retained in the bloodstream, the partial pressure of it decreases and sends your body into respiratory alkalosis.
 This means that the pH levels of blood change through an increase of alkalinity or a decrease of acidity.

-Since hyperventilation is something that is triggered and needs immediate care, the essentials are obvious for hyperventilation treatment: first aid.
+Since hyperventilation is something that is triggered and needs immediate care, the essentials are obvious for hyperventilation first aid.

 Emotional First Aid